 You are able to customise the records that are shown on the calendar by adding a filter in the same way as you can for a grid view.
 For example, you may not be interested in Activity records that are assigned to a particular user.
 Using the filtering functionality, you can omit these results from your calendar view.
 See here for more information.

 If your records include Custom Fields with a data type of Date or Date & Time, you will be able to arrange the calendar based on these fields too.
-For example, the screenshot above shows a Custom Field called First Meeting Date which has been used to arrange the calendar view.

 To make it easier to differentiate between records on your calendar, you can colour code (categorise) them, based on any field on that record type with a data type of Picklist.
-By default, the list contains the following fields:

 This can vary from database to database and may not necessarily be the same colour each time.
 When looking at the colour legend, you are able to filter your records by clicking the down arrow.
 The menu displayed gives you the option to hide/show records that are not relevant.

 NOTE: You can temporarily turn the colour legend off while you are looking at the calendar but this will be turned on again automatically the next time you visit the Landing Page.

 NOTE: When you select a new field to arrange your view by, or to categorise your records by, Workbooks dynamically updates the calendar view and does not require you to reload the page.

 Choosing which fields to display on a calendar entry

 You can choose to display any values from fields in your underlying grid.
 For example, on an Activity Landing Page you might choose to display Status or Priority (or any of the other values) and on an Opportunity you might like to display, say, the Stage, Close Date and Amount.
 If you've generated your calendar from a Report rather than a Landing Page, you can only display values from the columns in your Report.
 The video at the foot of the page shows you how to set this up but if you prefer written instructions, read on.